 Loss of Use

-Loss of Use is probably one of the most useful additional coverages you can add to your policy.
+Loss of Use is probably one of the most valuable coverages you can add to your policy.
 The coverage reimburses the costs to rent replacement equipment if insured on the policy when it becomes inoperable due to an insured peril.
-When purchasing new equipment or selling, ask your advisor what the limit for your loss of use is.
+When purchasing or selling new equipment, ask your advisor the limit for your loss of use.

 Fun Fact: Loss of Use is not subject to a deductible and applies to each piece of equipment in a combined loss.
 For example, a tractor/baler claim suffers an accident in the same occurrence; the coverage applies per item.

 The comprehensive farmer’s liability covers owned, rented, or leased land and property for personal and farming activities.
 Basic liability starts at $1 million and can go as high as $10 million.
 It is also the cheapest and most worthwhile coverage on your policy to purchase.
-It provides coverage for bodily injury and property damage arising from personal actions, ownership of property, farming operations and volunteer liability concerning farming operations.
+It provides coverage for bodily injury and property damage arising from personal actions, property ownership, farming operations, and volunteer liability concerning farming operations.
 Protection can even cover an unlicensed truck while the use is solely on your farm property.
 Taking that combine out on a public road to get to the field?
 If it hits the power line, your liability coverage will shield you from the brunt of expenses.